aosabook/500lines/objmodel/chapter.md

 surface the mechanisms that different object-oriented programming languages provide to the programmer are very similar, the details can vary a lot.
 Commonalities of most languages are the presence of objects and some kind of inheritance mechanism.
-But already whether the language supports classes depends on the precise language.
-For example in prototype based languages like Self or Javascript the concept of class does not exist and instances instead inherit directly from each other.
+Classes, however, are a feature that not every language supports directly.
+For example in prototype based languages like Self or JavaScript the concept of class does not exist and objects instead inherit directly from each other.

 Understanding the differences between different object models can be